biobootloader/wolverine/README.md

 Add your openAI api key to `.env`

-_warning!_ by default this uses GPT-4 and may make many repeated calls to the api.
+_warning!_ By default wolverine uses GPT-4 and may make many repeated calls to the api.

 ## Example Usage